-Dale Allen Gyure is Professor of Architecture at Lawrence Technological University in Southfield, Michigan, where he teaches classes in architectural history and theory, and Adjunct Assistant Professor of Historic Preservation at Goucher College, where he teaches a course in American Architectural History and serves as Co-Director of the Master’s Thesis program.
-Professor Gyure’s research focuses on American and modern architecture of the nineteenth and twentieth centuries.
-He has published two books: Frank Lloyd Wright’s Florida Southern College (2010) and The Chicago Schoolhouse,1856-2006: High School Architecture and Educational Reform(2011), as well as numerous articles and book chapters.
-His current projects include studies of Detroit modernist architect Minoru Yamasaki and the development of postwar school architecture in America.
-Dr. Gyure serves on the Frank Lloyd Wright Building Conservancy and Society of Architectural Historians Boards of Directors, the Wayne State University Minoru Yamasaki Advisory Board, and the Michigan State Historic Preservation Review Board.
+Dale Allen Gyure is Professor of Architecture at Lawrence Technological University and Adjunct Assistant Professor of Historic Preservation at Goucher College.
+He has earned a Ph.D. in architectural history from the University of Virginia, a J.D. from Indiana University, and a B.S. in psychology from Ball State University.
+Dr. Gyure’s research focuses on American and modern architecture of the nineteenth and twentieth centuries.
+He has published two books: Frank Lloyd Wright’s Florida Southern College (2010) and The Chicago Schoolhouse,1856-2006: High School Architecture and Educational Reform(2011), as well as articles and reviews in Arris, CLOG, Chicago History, History of Education Quarterly, Journal of the Society of Architectural Historians, Oculus, and Winterthur Portfolio.
+Dr. Gyure also serves on the Boards of Directors of the Society of Architectural Historians, the Frank Lloyd Wright Building Conservancy, and Docomomo Michigan, and is a member of the Michigan Historic Preservation Review Board.